rpellerin/LaTeX-templates/README.md

 # LaTeX templates

-Here are some usefull LaTeX templates.
+Here are some useful LaTeX templates.

 ## Requirements